|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Physics and nuclear medicine|

 Mistakes and errors in scientific knowledge

-¨ Unsuccessful experiments and observations that fail to detect or confirm the phenomenon under study, or measure the correct results.
-The well-known saying "A negative result is also a result " in scientific knowledge is profoundly true.
-A negative result may have two reasons: the first is either wrong initial assumption or hypothesis and examined the phenomenon does not exist or does not occur under these conditions, eventually values of physical quantities are outside the measurable range.
-2 . in the experiment or statistical monitoring we made mistakes or inaccuracies, failed to eliminate interference which "drowned" observed subtle phenomenon.
+¨ Unsuccessful experiments and observations, that fail to detect or confirm the phenomenon being investigated, or to measure the correct results.
+The well-known saying "A negative result is also a result" in scientific knowledge is profoundly true.
+A negative result may have two reasons: 1.
+Either the initial assumption or hypothesis is wrong and the investigated phenomenon does not exist or does not take place under the given conditions, eventually values of physical quantities are outside the measurable range.
+2. During the experiment or its evaluation, we made errors or inaccuracies, it was not possible to eliminate the disturbing influences that "drowned out" the observed subtle phenomenon.
 A failed experiment or measure should not lead to resignation, but to rethink the methodology and improvement of experimental techniques - perhaps next time or in the future will succeed ..?..

 Unfortunately, there are sometimes (fortunately not very often) deliberate manipulations, even falsification, of measured results.
 The motives are different, mostly prestigious or economic - obtaining funds (from grants and subsidies) either for your own needs or to finance the activities of the institute and the project.
 These disorders are more common in the biological and medical sciences, where complex "tangled" and poorly reproducible phenomena and processes are investigated, so that eventually fraud is difficult to prove here.
-In addition, there are often large funds, profits and particular interests of private companies (eg pharmaceuticals) "at stake" ...
+In addition, there are often "in the game" large funds, profits and particular interests of private companies (eg pharmaceuticals)...

-An important stage of unitarization in physics was the unification of electrical and magnetic forces , which previously appeared to
+An important stage of unitarization in physics was the unification of electrical and magnetic forces, which previously appeared to be

 electricity and magnetism in Faraday-Maxwell electrodynamics is